A Travel Price Comparison for North Carolina Asheville vs. Boone for Food, Nightlife, Hiking, and Families

 One day in Asheville or Boone?

-In Asheville, many people enjoy the food and shopping that this eclectic destination offers.
+In Asheville, many people enjoy the food and shopping that this progressive destination offers.
 Make sure you spend some time hiking while you're in the area.
 This mountain town offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Even though Boone is a small town, it has plenty of activities to choose from.
 Hiking can easily take up a good amount of your time here, too.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.